We all agree: Facebook Custom Audiences are one of – if not the most –essential tools for successful Facebook advertising campaigns.

-In this post, we will go through everything you need to know about Custom Audiences – from set up to advanced implementation to tactics.
+In this post, we will go through everything you need to know about Custom Audiences – from the setup to advanced implementation, to tactics.

-If you’re short on time, or want this information offline, download the fully updated free ebook: The Ultimate Guide to Facebook Custom Audiences.
+If you’re short on time or want this information offline, download the fully updated edition of our free ebook: The Ultimate Guide to Facebook Custom Audiences.